 Participating in zendo services in these roles enriches and deepens practice.
 Taking responsibility for our practice together strengthens our community.
 If one feels nervous or self-conscious, working with these feelings in a supportive environment can be quite helpful.
 See the Doanryo Training Guide for a deep dive into the world of doan, tenken and kokyo.

 You may download the color coded scripts which assist the doan ryo in striking bells and leading the chants here.
-Use these for home practice or services in other zendos.
-The doan and kokyo book in the Red Cedar Dharma Hall zendo have a complete set.
+Note that service scripts linked in below are hosted in Ananda, our online repository of Sangha documents.

 Monday - Thursday morning practice - brief dedication with well-being and memorial lists and precepts verse